 How to Prepare for IAS Examination

 In today’s competitive world everyone wants to beat the competition and get over the other.
 Every year various exams are conducted by the state Govt.
-Some gets a good rank while others lack behind.
+Some get a good rank while others lack behind.
 What may be the reason????
-It’s all about the preparation strategies you follow and the most importantly your will power.
+It’s all about the preparation strategies you follow and the most important your will power.
 When you are confident about your work becomes a much easier task for you.

-Civil Service Exam is also a top rated Exam, which was conducting by Union Public Service Commission every year.
+Civil Service Exam is also a top rated Exam, which was conducted by Union Public Service Commission every year.
 Lots of candidates who have a dream to become an Indian Administrative Services officer apply for IAS Entrance Examination.

 If you are also keen to get the civil services IAS job it’s high time that you should prepare strategically to crack IAS exam.
 Here our team unit well described How to Prepare For IAS Examination.
 These tricks can be useful for you in one or the other way.

 First of All Take a Quick look at the Syllabus for IAS Exam:

 The Civil Services Preliminary Examination consists of 200 marks each.
 The Papers are objective type with multiple choice questions and are to be completed in 2 hours each.

 - First of all aspirants have to clear the Paper I, and then there is a turn for Paper II.
 It tests all your conceptual skills.

 - Paper II can be prepared by following the class 10th syllabus.
 It consists of grammar and mathematics

 - Firstly be confident but not over confident.
 Paper I is completely based on the memory and retention power of the candidate.